Her Campus Logo Her Campus Logo

 Next time you need a romance for a good night in, these are great options on both paper and the screen.

 Hi!
-My name is Caitlynn, and I'm a freshman at the University of Wisconsin-Madison.
+My name is Caitlynn, and I'm a sophomore at the University of Wisconsin-Madison.
 I'm from Northern Virginia, right outside of Washington, DC.
-I'm majoring in Political Science and Journalism on the Strategic Communication track.
-I love to read, work out, and spend time outside.
+I'm majoring in Strategic Communication and Multimedia Journalism.
+I love to read, go to the gym, swim, and spend time outside.